-Annual leave needs to be taken within your assignment dates.
-If you leave your assignment early, then all allowances stop on the day you cease work, and unused leave will be not paid out.
+If you end your assignment early, all allowances stop on the day you cease work.
+Any unused leave will be not paid out.

 If you are travelling during annual leave, you must also submit a travel request.
 See section 7.5.3.
 Travel Approval.